 5. require every candidate to do homework; provide an assignment without guidelines or timelines to see what they do with it; it reveals knowledge, process, and commitment.

-Within my own company, I often cite and recite over and over again the short-term and long-term goals of the company, and the tasks required to get us there.
-Still, it is at times like trying to herd a pack of wild cats; you no sooner get one focused and comprehending and three others are out of the box.
+Within my own company, I often cite and recite the short-term and long-term goals of the company over and over again, as well as the tasks required to get us there.
+Still, it is sometimes like trying to herd a pack of wild cats; you no sooner get one focused and comprehending, and three others are out of the box.

 Yet a cross-department understanding of goals is worth investing time in achieving.
 In this day and age, a company has to breathe together; each expertise and energy is a piece of the overall living brain of the company, which can thrive or suffocate.